ethstorage/es-node/docs/archiver/archiver-guide-sepolia-sync-gamma.md

 ## Sync data from the Archive API

+In this section, we demonstrate how an OP Node derive L2 blocks using blobs from the EthStorage archive API.

 ### Start a proxy to Beacon API

 The following commands start a service to mock Beacon API with a shorter blob retention period: